eiroca/awesome-list/Apple2.md

 *  [6502](https://github.com/option8/6502) 6502 Assembly source files, utilities, bits and bobs.
 Mostly Apple II
 *  [0boot](https://github.com/peterferrie/0boot) Fast bootable Read Track/Sector routine (single)
 *  [65816-crypto](https://github.com/sheumann/65816-crypto) Crypto algorithm implementations for the 65816
+*  [8bit-unity](http://8bit-unity.com/) 8bit-Unity is the cross-platform C language SDK for the CC65 compiler, which allows writing your game only once, and then deploy it on all those platforms
 *  [a2graph](https://github.com/pedgarcia/a2graph) CC65 Lo-Res graphic library for the Apple II
 *  [a2render](https://github.com/martinhaye/a2render) Apple II game rendering engine
 *  [apple2_printm](https://github.com/Michaelangel007/apple2_printm) printm - a modular micro printf replacement for 65C02